MicrosoftDocs/azure-docs/articles/mobile-services-ios-get-started-push.md

    	This registers a new insert script, which uses the [apns object] to send a push notification (the inserted text) to the device provided in the insert request.

-   	> [WACOM.NOTE] This script delays sending the notification to give you time to close the app to receive a toast notification.
+   	> [AZURE.NOTE] This script delays sending the notification to give you time to close the app to receive a toast notification.

 ## Test push notifications in your app